-The project will not damage nor will it degrade the visual character or quality of the subject site and its surroundings, given that the project site is in an area within close proximity to an existing light industrial business park; and, and area planned for and developed with residences at comparable densities as well as a Clovis Unified School District campus between the subject property site and vies of the Sierra Nevada Mountains.
+The project will not damage nor will it degrade the visual character or quality of the subject site and its surroundings, given that the project site is located between a slightly elevated freeway and a railroad; and, within the immediate vicinity of light industrial and substantial commercial development which already obstruct views of the Sierra Nevada Mountains from residential development to the southwest.

 Future development of the site will create a new source of substantial light or glare within the area.
-However, given that the project site is within an area which has been previously developed or is currently being developed with urban and single family residential uses, which already affect day and night time views in the project area to a degree equal or greater than the proposed project, no significant impact will occur.
-Furthermore, through the entitlement process, staff will ensure that lights are located in areas that will minimize light sources to the neighboring properties in accordance with the mitigation measures of the MEIR.
+However, given that the project site is within an area which has been previously developed and is currently being developed with further urban and commercial uses, which already affect day and night time views in the project area to a degree equal or greater than the proposed project, no significant impact will occur.
+Furthermore, through the future development entitlement process, City staff will ensure that lights are located in areas that will minimize light sources to the neighboring properties in accordance with the mitigation measures of the MEIR.
 As a result, the project will have no impact on aesthetics.

-Therefore the proposed project will not have an impact on aesthetics.
 In conclusion, with MEIR mitigation measures incorporated, the project will not result in any aesthetic resource impacts beyond those analyzed in MEIR SCH No. 2012111015.
 Therefore, there will be no impacts related to aesthetics.

-The proposed project shall implement and incorporate, as applicable, the aesthetics related mitigation measures as identified in the attached Master Environmental Impact Report SCH No. 111015 Fresno General Plan Mitigation Monitoring Checklist dated July 27, 2018.
+The proposed project shall implement and incorporate, as applicable, the aesthetics related mitigation measures as identified in the attached Master Environmental Impact Report SCH No. 111015 Fresno General Plan Mitigation Monitoring Checklist dated September 14, 2018.